-Interns are required to work at least 250 hours, or three days week, evenly distributed throughout the semester in their partner schools.
+Interns are required to work at least 150 hours, approximately one and a half to two days per week, evenly distributed throughout the semester in their partner schools.
 The intern's time must be spent in direct contact/activities or classroom responsibilities - grading, reading curriculum, planning lessons, and attending teacher conferences.
 Interns must complete the requirements listed in the checklist at the beginning of this Field Guide.

 Requirements for the Internship field experience involve the intern as a "student of teaching."
 University liaisons will facilitate feedback and evaluation conferences and cooperating school faculty should also structure instructional and professional feedback for candidates.
 Boise State uses a co-teaching model for the Professional Year so partner school faculty and candidates are expected to work together on planning and instruction until the candidate graduates to a shared implementation of instruction and "shadow teaching."

 See CHECKLIST of REQUIREMENTS, above, for specific activities

-Professional Year Student Teachers (Semester 2):
+Professional Year Student Teachers (semester 2):

 Student teachers are expected to devote full time for a minimum of 16 weeks to their teaching duties.
 It is expected that student teachers will work collaboratively with mentor teachers in a co-teaching model.
 It is expected student teachers will take the lead in all aspects of teacher practice in the classroom for at least four weeks in each eight week experience or eight weeks in a 16 week experience.
-See CHECKLIST of REOUIREMENTS, above, for specific activities
+See CHECKLIST of REQUIREMENTS, above, for specific activities